 Drawing Information from the Crowd

-The biggest crowds are found on social media.
+Social media are the biggest crowdsourcing platforms.
 This has taken on several forms, including open discussions of hospitals to doctors becoming Instagram celebrities like dermatologist Dr. Sandra Lee helping to spread the word about rare skin conditions and how they can be treated.

 For the healthcare industry, this can offer invaluable feedback on performance that isn’t available elsewhere.
 Up to 80% of patients won’t communicate with their doctors about important topics.
 Carefully monitoring these boards can help alert healthcare professionals to possible concerns.
-Similarly, this has led to better informed patients who can search their conditions online and get more information before they come in.
+Similarly, this has led to better-informed patients who can search for their conditions online and get more information before they come in.

 Even memes can turn out to save lives.
 A member of the popular site Reddit posted a meme as a joke where he used an ex-girlfriend’s pregnancy test and it came back positive.
 After several people told him to see a doctor immediately, he did so and found early-stage testicular cancer.
-It turns out the hormone the test looks for is also generated by several types of tumors.
+It turns out that several types of tumors also generate the hormone that the test looks for.

 The anonymity of the internet also helps patients discuss sensitive health issues.
 Topics people struggle to bring up with their doctors (like erectile dysfunction, menopause, or mental health concerns) can be easier to discuss online or find support for.